Skip to content

 Open a flashcard set, choose Learn, then pick a session goal.
 Quizlet’s Learn help page says non-subscribers can start a free Learn session, while full Learn access is for Quizlet Plus and Plus for teachers subscribers.
 Quizlet’s current Learn feature page describes adaptive practice questions, multiple question types, and progress synced across devices.

 The important distinction is what turns on.
-Learn gives you a focused adaptive session.
-Cross-session spaced review lives behind paid-plan features and eligible sets, not the free flashcard flow most people mean when they ask the question on Reddit.
+Learn gives you a focused adaptive session, and that part is genuinely useful, but the cross-session spaced review that keeps your progress alive across days lives behind paid-plan features and eligible sets rather than the free flashcard flow most people picture when they type this question into Reddit.

 How Does Quizlet’s Learn Mode Actually Work?